paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 Yet again, the ITV network was divided and segregated.
 Almost ten years after English and Pockett designed its first identity, ITV now wanted an identity that “better reflected the channels mass appeal and unique position in British TV as the channel closest to peoples heart” and one that “moved away from a distant, corporate image to a more consumer friendly brand” (Futurebrand.com, 2002).
 English and Pockett was again the company responsible for this new image, and saw a new logo with yellow lowercase ITV initials set inside a blue rectangle.
 These colours were chosen to reflect the networks heritage and took colours predominating in the logos of most regional companies.
 A year later, its onscreen implementation was introduced, and again a dual branding system was devised for nine of the 14 regional companies.
 16 different street level sequences were created showing activities of ordinary people in Britain — such as moving house, hanging out the washing, painting a floor — that revealed the heart motive at the end of the sequence.

-{% include 'photos' with figures.27
+{% render 'photos' with figures.27
   caption: '<cite>Plan It</cite>.
 (ITV Network/English and Pockett, 1999).
 In this ident, a group of architects are seen working around a table, before the heat motif is revealed, followed by a regions name and logo.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.28
+{% render 'photos' with figures.28
   caption: '16 heart sequences were created in total.
 Shown here are the idents <cite>Search Lights</cite>, <cite>Funfair</cite>, <cite>Football Pitch</cite> and <cite>Beach</cite>.'
   image_preset: 'thumbnail'
 %}

 That is not to say that the hearts identity was universally appropriate, as was proven in the LWT region.
 With a long-standing reputation as the region for producing the majority of the networks weekend entertainment, and in London exclusively seen as an identity for the weekend, the hearts theme in its original format just didn’t fit.
 A more appropriate version was devised in which a camera panned across a video wall showing clips from the pervious hearts idents as well as LWT branding.
 The music was also changed to be far more upbeat.

-{% include 'photos' with figures.29
+{% render 'photos' with figures.29
   caption: '<cite>Videowall</cite>.
 (LWT, 2000).
 The heart sequences weren’t appropriate for the LWT region, where it was given a more livelier treatment.'
   image_preset: 'thumbnail'
 %}

 Only nine of the 14 regions used these idents.
 Ulster Television (UTV) had by now developed a completely separate identity to that of ITV, and the Scottish regions (Scottish and Grampian), both owned by Scottish Media Group, opted out and had a separate identity created involving a blue square and images of Scots of all ages in daily activities.
 Also, the three Carlton Communication owned regions (Central, Westcountry and Carlton) since renamed Carlton used an alternative — though still based on the hearts theme.
 The Lambie-Nairn produced idents indicated that Carlton was the star of the ITV network and was reflected on-screen with animations of various hearts that have a star in the corner before ending with a standardised Carlton title.
 In effect, ITV was now seemingly four different regions: UTV, and those owned by Carlton, Scottish and Granada media groups.

-{% include 'photos' with figures.30a
+{% render 'photos' with figures.30a
   caption: 'Ident for franchises owned by Carlton Communications in 1999.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.30b
+{% render 'photos' with figures.30b
   caption: 'In 2000, the two Scottish franchises introduced a separate identity which made no reference to ITV.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.30c
+{% render 'photos' with figures.30c
   caption: 'In Northern Ireland, UTV opted to use a different brand identity as well.'
   image_preset: 'thumbnail'
 %}